-- □ Identify who can make the improvement: Your own organused) or some other stakeholder? - □ Start from what aspects can be influenced and what does the most good, for example: - Improving your own production/processes: This can be linked to streamlining, which can lead to better technolog ical and financial performance - motives that are not even related to the environment. - Product development: Depending on the most significant environmental aspect, you might change your choice of better prepare the product for re-use and recycling. - Make demands on your suppliers, and choose them based on their environmental performance: Is it possible to col- - lower environmental impact? - Spread knowledge internally: Which staff can benefit from the information generated and the improvements that have been made? - Follow up on your results: Have the desired outcomes been
+- ☐ Identify who can make the improvement: Your own organisation, your suppliers, your customers (how the product is used) or some other stakeholder? - ☐ Start from what aspects can be influenced and what does the most good, for example: - Improving your own production/processes: This can be linked to streamlining, which can lead to better technological and financial performance - motives that are not even related to the environment. - Product development: Depending on the most significant environmental aspect, you might change your choice of materials, reduce energy consumption in the use phase, or better prepare the product for re-use and recycling. - Make demands on your suppliers, and choose them based on their environmental performance: Is it possible to collaborate to systematically reduce the environmental impact? - Review your business models: Are there alternatives with a lower environmental impact? - ☐ Spread knowledge internally: Which staff can benefit from the information generated and the improvements that have been made? - ☐ Follow up on your results: Have the desired outcomes been achieved?